All Things Stewart Springs

 _______________

-Or spas, even, for pity's sake.
-One wonders how many of this peculiar subset are actually out there.
-And that so-called new age vibe is still there anyhow, only now it's dressed up in bourgeois clothes as over-structured yoga and deep breathing classes and workshops for all those uncertain whether they actually want to be enlightened or remain wallowing in ignorant bliss and worldly wisdom.
+One wonders how many of that peculiar subset might actually be out there and interested in the Springs.
+In any event, that so-called new age vibe is still there, only now it's dressed up in bourgeois clothes as over-structured yoga and deep breathing classes and workshops, as if maybe hoping to accommodate all those uncertain whether they actually want to get enlightened or remain locked in ignorant bliss and worldly wisdom.

 New Age Lite, as it were.

-see Grumblings on Management in Yet More Rants & Raves, Part 4, for more concerned PRE-owner-change, reposted online comments, barbs, scathing rebukes...and editor's in-depth rambling on grounds restaurant and metaphysical overview take on springs's checkered history.
+see Grumblings on Management in Yet More Rants & Raves, Part 4, for more concerned PRE-owner-change, reposted, online comments, barbs and rebukes.
+Also editor's ramblings on the grounds restaurant and a metaphysical overview of the Springs's checkered history.